russgray/basildoncoder_blog/content/Macros--You-Oughta-Know.md

     start position for the next couplet, and end the macro by hitting Ctrl-Shift-R again.

-^[1]^I could have just done this in a new file in Visual Studio, but for some reason I find VS intolerably slow at running macros once recorded.
+[^1]: I could have just done this in a new file in Visual Studio, but for some reason I find VS intolerably slow at running macros once recorded.
 So slow, in fact, that you can watch the cursor laboriously complete each step - I wind up thinking it would have been quicker to do it